 The Climasphere technology that the manufacturer boasts of is essentially a fleece material with a 4-way stretch.
 It is not immediately cold-proof, it is wind-proof as well, huge for all those windy days you might encounter at the beach.

 - This drysuit undergarment is very relaxing.
 You will be happy to use this under your drysuit as it at rest allows you a full range of motion, thanks to its four-way stretch fleece material.
 It won’t tighten your movements, which is great when diving.

 - This product has good thermal protection goods.
 It can protect you from cold water and high winds.
-This should be a good adding to your diving belongings.
+This should be a good addition to your diving belongings.

 - The two-piece construction of this undergarment is very helpful.
 You can just utilize the top or the bottom, whatever suits your needs.
 If it isn’t that cold, you can cleanly use the top part.
 It offers a lot of flexibility.